cargo-bins/release-pr/README.md

     mergeStrategy: string; // value of the `pr-merge-strategy` input
-    releaseNotes: boolean; // value of the `pr-release-notes` input };
+    releaseNotes: boolean; // value of the `pr-release-notes` input
+    metaComment: boolean; // value of the `pr-meta-comment` input };

   // if multiple crates are released, `crate` will have the "first"